KTH-SSAS/python-openvpn-client/README.md

 # Python OpenVPN Client
-This python package allows simple connections and disconnections from OpenVPN servers given a `config.ovpn` file.
-It's tested to work on macOS and Linux (images: `macOS-latest` and `ubuntu-24.04`).
+This package allows an OpenVPN connection to be established seamlessly given a `config.ovpn` file and then later be disconnected when instructed to.
+The functionality is tested to work on macOS and Linux (images: `macOS-latest` and `ubuntu-24.04`).

-Note: Testing requires OpenVPN >= 2.6 since the used `peer-fingerprint` feature was first introduced then.
+Note: Testing requires `openvpn >= 2.6` since the used `peer-fingerprint` feature was first introduced then.

 ## Command line usage